Skip to main content

 Every year in the United States, about 12,500 babies are born with one of the disorders included in the Oklahoma newborn screening panel1.
 These babies look healthy at birth and often come from families with no history of a disorder.
 Once symptoms appear, there can be severe health problems or even death.
 Most babies that are found to have a disorder identified through newborn blood spot screening receive early treatment and grow up healthy.

 The Newborn Screening Blood Spot Program works with the Oklahoma Public Health Newborn Screening Laboratory.
 This partnership allows us to provide follow up services for families who have infants born in Oklahoma and have out of range screen results.
 The newborn screening goal is to prevent disabilities or death through early detection and treatment.
-Education and quality assurance activities are provided for healthcare professionals and birthing facilities.
+Education and quality assurance activities are provided for health care professionals and birthing facilities.

 General Information